About the course

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

 Applications are reviewed by a panel of academics associated with the programme.
 A shortlist of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.
-It is expected that the ratio of interviewed applicants to places will be approx. 3:1.

 You will usually have the opportunity to meet current students.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).